Locally mediated entanglement in linearised quantum gravity

 \subsubsection{Acknowledgments}

-We acknowledge support of the ID\# 61466 grant from the John Templeton Foundation, as part of the “Quantum Information Structure of Spacetime (QISS)” project (\hyperlink{http://www.qiss.fr}{qiss.fr}).
+We acknowledge support of the ID\# 61466 and ID\# 62312 grants from the John Templeton Foundation, as part of the ``Quantum Information Structure of Spacetime (QISS)'' project (\hyperlink{http://www.qiss.fr}{qiss.fr}).
 CB acknowledges support by the Austrian Science Fund (FWF) through BeyondC (F7103-N38), the European Commission via Testing the Large-Scale Limit of Quantum Mechanics (TEQ) (No. 766900) project, and the Foundational Questions Institute (FQXi).
 M.A. and C.B. acknowledge support by the Austrian Academy of Sciences (OEAW) through the project ``Quantum Reference Frames for Quantum Fields'' (IF 2019 59 QRFQF).
-We thank P. Haslinger for discussions.
+We thank Philipp Haslinger for helpful discussions, and Domenico Giulini for insightful and helpful comments.